Canadian Youth Climate Change Training and Leadership Expedition Course

 Course curriculum, 24/7 instruction & support, pre-course check-in, COVID-19 safety guidelines, food, accommodation, ground transportation, activities, eco-swag (t-shirt, water bottle and more), group expedition and course gear, course certificate, return flight between Vancouver and Whitehorse, post-course follow up.

-A three-week customized and guided teen outdoor leadership summer course visiting some of the most semi-remote and beautiful places in BC and Yukon has to offer.
-A perfect choice for teens wanting to explore western Canada’s backcountry, travel lightly and develop new skills that reflect their leadership potential and their need to expand their understanding of climate change.
+Get ready for a three-week guided outdoor leadership summer course visiting some of the most beautiful semi-remote places that BC and Yukon has to offer.
+This is a perfect choice for teens who want to explore western Canada’s back country, travel lightly and develop new skills that reflect their leadership potential.
+And… most importantly, expand their understanding of climate change.

-Teens start in Vancouver and immediately depart for Galiano Island to participate in a series of sustainable skill-building workshops, leadership training and touring adventures.
-From Galiano Island the group departs for Whitehorse, Yukon to participate in an incredible 2-week canoe expedition while learning from Fort Selkirk First Nations, outdoor specialists and climate experts.
+Teens start in Vancouver and immediately depart for Gambier Island to participate in a series of sustainable skill-building workshops, leadership training and touring adventures.
+From Gambier Island the group departs for Whitehorse, Yukon to participate in an incredible 2-week canoe expedition while learning from Fort Selkirk First Nations, outdoor specialists and climate experts.

-350km Yukon River canoe paddle journey, biking and paddleboarding tours on a gulf island, outdoor leadership training and camping out every night under the stars.
-From ocean to mountains to river, teens will experience the truths and beauty of their world while becoming more self-propelled as young people.
+At the end of the trip, we will have experienced a 350km Yukon River canoe paddle journey, biking and paddleboarding tours on Gambier Island, outdoor leadership training and camping out every night under the stars.
+From ocean to mountains to river and beyond, teens will experience the beauty of their world while becoming more self-propelled as young leaders.

 “We are going to change the fate of humanity whether you like it or not.”